let's talk

 PropTech lending occurs when a FinTech company issues credit to an individual or firm with the principal aim of purchasing a property.

-Numerous statistics and experts’ predictions show that PropTech lending is the future of mortgages.
 And according to JP Morgan’s CEO Jamie Dimon, “Silicon Valley is coming: ” this singular statement depicts the emergence of technology in every facet, including real estate.

 Between 2014 and 2020, the total number of real estate tech deals has continually been increasing, summing up to a total of 501 deals in 2020 alone.
-The average value of PropTech lending deals also increased during this time frame, rising from $3 million in 2014 to over $20 million in 2020.

-The increase in PropTech lending has a significant influence on property investment.
 A 2018 survey of real estate investors shows that over 65% of survey respondents believe PropTech lending significantly influences the real estate sector.
 This survey shows that over 31% of property investors want to invest in PropTech lending, while over 25% will partner with one.

 Examples of PropTech lending startups include:

-Use Case 2: Real-Time Property Data
+Use Case 2: Real-Time Property Insights

 Real-time property data refers to information that’s presented as it is acquired.
 This innovation helps real estate investors and real estate agents keep track of what buyers are willing to pay based on real-time purchases, with features such as blockchain technology, cryptography, etc.